 And from the same episode, Topher and Adelle's limousine scene, so much like a harried mother barely keeping her rambunctious son in check.

 The lead-in was perfect, and the phone conversations were Topher and Topher!Victor compared notes on Bennett was hilarious.
-But Boyd's "Sure, Why Not?" attitude to the whole thing just made me die with laughter.
+But Boyd's attitude to the whole thing just made me die with laughter.
 Give Enver Gjokaj a medal for that one.
 Why have we never heard of this guy before?

 DeWitt and Lipman's visible frustration with the fact that their techs have gone giggly over each other.